LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/README.md

 #### Synopsis

-In Module 2, students will dive more deeply into data types and typecasting.
-While that doesn't sound mind-blowingly exciting, it will eventually allow us to do some real cryptography (the art of writing or solving secret codes) -- we'll use code to become codebreakers!
+In Module 2, we will learn how to write our own functions, how to inspect and manipulate strings, how to accept user input as "command line arguments", and learn about some new data types like 'char' and 'array'.
+In Pset 2, these skills will eventually allow us to do some real cryptography (the art of writing or solving secret codes) -- we'll use code to become codebreakers!

-Along the way, we'll use ASCII to write a program that tells the user the ASCII position of each letter in the alphabet, and create a program that takes arguments from the user and creates some craaazy echoes with them.

 By the end of this module you will have completed [Problem Set 2](./materials/problem-set).